codegouvfr/codegouvfr-sources/README.md

 # code.gouv.fr

-Explore source code from the french public sector.
+Web application to explore the source code from the french public sector.

 ![img](codegouvfr.png)